devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 *  **Configure using S3 IAM policy:**

->NOTE: Pleasee ensure that S3 permission policy to the IAM role attached to the nodes of the cluster if you are using the below command.
+>NOTE: Please ensure that S3 permission policy to the IAM role attached to the nodes of the cluster if you are using the below command.

 ```bash
 helm repo update